 After four years in business, I’ve learned a few bits of wisdom that I will stand by forever.
 If you’re wondering whether we’re a good fit, see if you agree with me on these points.
-If you do, we’re probably a good fit and can work well together.
+If you do, we’re probably pretty compatible and can work well together.
 If you don’t, I may be able to offer suggestions of designers with styles better suited to your needs.

 Simplicity wins.
 Every.
 Single.
 Time.
 My style is simplistic and understated.
 While I love color and whimsy, I believe in my heart that logos should be both simple and beautiful.
 That should not be translated to read dull and boring.
 The most sophisticated brands are represented by simple logos.
 Think Kate Spade, Tiffany & Co., or Apple.
 Their logos are simple, but their brands are luxurious.
 A designer did not just type out a word on paper and say “here you go, Ms. Spade!”
 In fact, often times simplicity requires more thought than complexity.
 It requires tough decisions to be made during the design process and the elimination of everything extra until only the most critical and essential core of the brand remains.